seL4/docs/projects/sel4/frequently-asked-questions.md

 number of other properties, such as freedom from buffer overflows, null pointer exceptions, use-after-free, etc.

-On the ARM platform, there is a further proof that the binary code which executes on the hardware is a correct translation of the C code.
+On the ARM and RISCV64 platforms, there is a further proof that the binary code which executes on the hardware is a correct translation of the C code.
 This means that the compiler does not have to be trusted, and extends the functional correctness property to the binary.

-Furthermore, also on ARM, there are proofs that seL4's specification, if used properly, will enforce integrity and confidentiality, core security properties.
+Furthermore, also on ARM and RISCV64, there are proofs that seL4's specification, if used properly, will enforce integrity and confidentiality, which are core security properties.
 Combined with the proofs mentioned above, these properties are guaranteed to be enforced not only by a model of the kernel (the specification) but the actual binary that executes on the hardware.